Welcome to Birch Class - Year 5 and 6!

 Birch children will take part in PE lessons on Tuesday afternoons and will need to come to school in their PE kit on this day.

 What does a day in Birch look like?

 During the mornings, we will focus on our foundation subjects which include maths, whole class guided reading, GPS (grammar, punctuation and spelling) and writing.

 During the afternoons, we will spend time exploring our core subjects through our topic work.
 Our topics will engage with history, geography, art, design and technology, science and computing.
 For an overview of the lessons taught this term, click on the links below.

 Your child will be expected to complete certain homework tasks every week.
 This homework will be set at the beginning of each week and can be accessed through the Google Classroom.
 Homework will consist of:

 How can I help my child at home?

 Helping your child to learn their times tables is so important to building their confidence in maths.
-There are some great websites and cool games to play that teach all the tables they need to know.
-Please see the links below for some sites to use at home.
+TTRS is a fantastic resource which all of the children have access to both in school and at home.
+Please see the links below for some extra sites to use at home.

-We are incredibly proud of the work that the children do in their lessons in all areas of the curriculum.
-Please come along to our open mornings / parent consultations and workshops, if you are able, and see for yourself.
-We would love to see you there.
+We are incredibly proud of the work that the children do in their lessons in all areas of the curriculum and hope to share it with your in the future at an open mornings / parent consultations or workshops.

 Mr Fowkes (Teacher Birch Class)